jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 4. Close Unity (this is more of a recommendation than a requirement).
 5. Copy the com.bfg.sdk folder into your project's **Packages** folder.
 The result should be located at: [PROJECT ROOT]/Packages/com.bfg.sdk.

-## Open the Imported Package (v10.5 and earlier)

 Some of the 3rd party SDKs required for game development handle their dependencies through an external and/or proprietary dependency manager.
 When you first open your imported Unity project, these external managers may ask you to resolve dependencies and add configuration files to your project.

-## Receive Native SDK event notifications in Unity
+## Receive Native SDK event notifications

-The Unity SDK is a wrapper for the native Android and iOS SDKs, meaning all SDK event notifications are dispatched at the native SDK layer and sent to the Unity layer.
+The Unity SDK is a wrapper for the native Android and iOS SDKs, and all SDK event notifications are dispatched at the native SDK layer and sent to the Unity layer.

-In order for your Unity SDK NotificationCenter event listeners to be called when a BFG SDK event occurs:
+In order to call your Unity SDK ``NotificationCenter`` event listeners when a BFG SDK event occurs:

 1. Open your bootstrap Unity Scene.
 2. Add a GameObject to the scene and name it **PersistentUnityMessageHandler**.